Qihoo360/huststore/hustdb/doc/doc/en/api/hustdb.md

 ### Arguments ###

 #### `tb` ####
-Table name, used for hash，set
+Table name, used for hash, set

 #### `key` ####
 key